 The Office of Sustainability Student Internship Program—a collaboration with UGA’s Fanning Institute for Leadership Development—provides opportunities for experiential learning, leadership and professional development while making a positive and tangible impact within the University of Georgia and Athens communities.
 Since 2010 our internship program has grown from one intern to as many as 26 positions.

-Unpaid internship positions in the Office of Sustainability are available during each academic semester.
-Unpaid interns have opportunities to collaborate with other interns and office staff and are expected to spend up to 10 hours per week working on a specified project or topical area and assisting Office of Sustainability staff as needed.
+Internship positions in the Office of Sustainability are available during each academic semester.
+Interns have opportunities to collaborate with other interns and office staff and are expected to spend at least 10 hours per week working on a specified project or topical area and assisting Office of Sustainability staff as needed.

 Intern will support development and implementation of the UGA Campus Composting Program including physical collection of compost bins from 30+ campus locations, communication with current and prospective program participants, and general promotion of composting at UGA.
-Candidates must have a valid driver’s license, a passion for composting, enjoy engaging with others, and be willing to work behind the scenes and get your hands dirty (and sometimes smelly), and be able to lift up to 40 pounds.
+Candidates must have a valid driver’s license, a passion for composting and engaging with others, be willing to work behind the scenes and get your hands dirty (and sometimes smelly), and be able to lift up to 40 pounds.

 Intern will create a series of visual stories related to sustainability at UGA as well as initiatives undertaken by the Office of Sustainability.
 Video creation experience required, samples of work should be attached as links within cover letter.
 As an example of the desired video direction, please see https://www.youtube.com/user/msusustainability

 The Events Intern is responsible for coordinating, planning and implementing sustainability events during Spring semester including the Zero Waste Extravaganza, Earth Week, Semester in Review and others as needed.
 This intern will work with multiple student organizations and campus and community departments.
 This position requires creativity, effective communication and collaboration, strong organizational skills and attention to detail.
 Evening hours will be required.